ItsPepperpot/TSSM-Dolphin-Toolkit/README.md

 # TSSM-Dolphin-Toolkit

-Dolphin memory watch files for The SpongeBob SquarePants Movie.
-They label notable memory addresses which may be useful for debugging and speedrunning strat hunting/practice.
+A toolset of useful Dolphin utilities for The SpongeBob SquarePants Movie, aimed to be used by speedrunners and TAS creators.
+It contains .dmw files that label notable memory addresses, useful for debugging and speedrunning strat hunting/practice.

-Memory locations vary depending which version of the game is used; I plan to update the repository with more versions.
+Also included are various Lua scripts for Dolphin Lua Core, allowing TAS creators to create their runs easier and practice scripts for speedrunners.

 Example use cases: